 “A city is first and foremost a social reactor.
 It works like a star, attracting people and accelerating social interaction and social outputs in a way that is analogous to how stars compress matter and burn brighter and faster the bigger they are.”

 It’s as if the magnetic pull of people towards the city is built into nature, just like the gravitational pull of matter towards the star.
-A scintillating concept - backed by data sets - hinting towards a fractal dimensionality of life in the cosmos, and thus helping to explain why urbanization has become so robust on our planet.
-But the question still remains... how do we prevent our city-stars from going supernova on us?
+A scintillating concept - backed by data - hinting towards a fractal dimensionality of life in the cosmos; suggesting a corollary between the prevalence of urbanization on our planet with the evolution of stars in our galaxy.
+But the question then becomes... how do we prevent our city-stars from going supernova on us?

 And this is where West and Bettencourt’s ‘Grand Unified Theory of Sustainability’ comes into play.
 Since we can measure and understand the composition of a city, they believe we can formulate an all-encompassing blueprint for sustaining urbanization, and in doing so, life on the planet.